-Students absent from a class or laboratory period at the request of the University are given an administratively excused absence by vice presidents and deans.
+Students absent from a class or laboratory period at the request of the University are given an administratively excused absence by any vice presidents or University deans.
 This excuse grants the students the privilege of making up assignments, tests, or other work missed because of the absences without unreasonable limitations or penalties.
 The only absences that are administratively excused are those for official University business.
 All other absences, including funeral leave or student illness, are between the students and professors.

-2.2.5 Benefits
+2.2.6 Benefits

-2.2.5.1 Tuition Assistance for Family Members
+2.2.6.1 Tuition Assistance for Family Members